azureossd/azureossd.github.io/_posts/2022-02-11-Vue-Deployment-on-App-Service-Linux.md

 6. Modify your current YAML and add the following points:
     - Node.js version should match the same of your web app.
     - Validate if you need `npm run test`, if not remove it.
-    - Use `ng build` or `npm run build`.
-It has the same result.
-If you decide to use `ng build`, you need to install angular cli.
+    - Use npm or yarn commands to install needed packages and build for production

         ```yaml
             - script: |